Second World War II-era bomb found in Hong Kong in a week

 After the discovery of the first bomb Sunday, 1,500 people were evacuated from near the site and multiple roads closed before it was successfully defused the following day.

-According to US military archives, the US Army Air Corps began the bombing of Hong Kong when it was under Japanese occupation in the fall of 1942, striking the city dozens of times.
+According to US military archives, the US Army Air Corps began bombing Hong Kong when it was under Japanese occupation in the fall of 1942, striking the city dozens of times.
 Most of those air raids were carried out by B-24 and B-25 bombers, the former of which could carry up to 8,000 pounds of bombs.

 McWhirter confirmed the newly found bomb was of US design.